Long-range identification and tracking: Canada

-In January 2009 Canada become one of the first SOLAS contracting governments to implement a national data centre and comply with the LRIT regulation.
+In January 2009, Canada became one of the first SOLAS contracting governments to implement a national data centre and comply with the LRIT regulation.

 United States

 In January 2009, the United States became one of the first SOLAS contracting governments to implement a National Data Centre and comply with the LRIT regulation.
 Currently the US Authorized Application Service Provider (ASP) is Pole Star Space Applications Ltd..

-LRIT was proposed by the United States Coast Guard (USCG) at the International Maritime Organization (IMO) in London during the aftermath of the September 11, 2001 attacks to track the approximately 50,000 large ships around the world.
+LRIT was proposed by the United States Coast Guard (USCG) at the International Maritime Organization (IMO) in London during the aftermath of the September 11, 2001, attacks to track the approximately 50,000 large ships around the world.

 In the United States integration of LRIT information with that from sensors and enables the Coast Guard to correlate Long Range Identification and Tracking (LRIT) data with data from other sources, detect anomalies, and heighten overall Maritime Domain Awareness (MDA).
 The United States implementation of this regulation is consistent with the Coast Guard's strategic goals of maritime security and maritime safety, and the Department's strategic goals of awareness, prevention, protection, and response.

 Every sovereign nation already has the right to request such information (and does so) for ships destined for their ports.
 The LRIT regulation and computer system will allow the USCG to receive information about all vessels within 1000 nmi of US territory providing the vessel's flag administration has not excluded the US from receiving such information.